ibanez-comvex/digima-design-system/docs/patterns/profiles.md

 ### Log an Activity

-Users can register a call, email, meeting or custom activity using the log an activity widget.
+Users can register a call, email, meeting or a custom activity using the log an activity widget.

 {% include images.html name="widget-log-default-windowed" invisionID="369032541" %}